 Top medical schools also have top financial resources.
 They often go the extra mile to make med school affordable for all students.
 When you step up on graduation day to receive that well-deserved diploma you may find yourself with much less debt than had you attended a less esteemed school.
 The stats bear this out.

-The median indebtedness for 2015 medical school graduates who incurred debt (very few graduate debt free) was $181,000.
-Using the US News figures, we calculated the average indebtedness for graduates who incurred debt of our 25 top medical schools to be $130,000 and the median indebtedness of graduates of the top 25 primary schools to be $131,000.
-Debt hovered right around $100,000 for graduates at such prestigious schools as Harvard and Stanford.
-It was an amazingly low $57,000 at Mayo.
+The median indebtedness for 2016 medical school graduates who incurred debt was $179,000.
+Using the US News figures, we calculated the average indebtedness for graduates who incurred debt of our 25 top medical schools to be $133,000 and the median indebtedness of graduates of the top 25 primary schools to be $127,000.
+Debt hovered right around $100,000 for graduates at such prestigious schools as Harvard and WUSTL.
+It was an amazingly low $70,000 at Mayo.

 Top medical schools go out of their way to attract top students regardless of their financial situation.
 At University of California-San Francisco, for instance, 88 per cent receive some form of financial aid, and 87 per cent receive either grants or scholarships.
 Approximately half of University of Michigan medical school students receive a scholarship or grant, which range anywhere from hundreds of dollars to full tuition.
 At Washington University there are special fellowships for those entering the Medical Scientist Training Program.You will want to carefully research the top medical schools to find the ones that best suit your needs, interests and career goals.
 For example, Washington University has a long history of “medical firsts” including inroads in diagnosis and treatment of Alzheimer’s disease.
 University of Michigan offers first semester access to patients and a Clinical Simulation Center that provides hands-on experience in birthing, endoscopy, vascular intervention and more.
 Stanford is a research-intensive medical school that integrates basic science and clinical experience with in-depth and independent study.